alexdeveloper55/resolve-client/README.md

 $ cd <project_folder>
 $ npm install
 ```
 Copy the `.env.example` file to `.env` and fill in the required values.
-Then run the following command:
+Make sure your backend is up and running and then run the following command:
 ```bash
 $ npm run dev
 ```